 - Educational Commission for Foreign Medical Graduates (ECFMG) certificate, IF medical degree from a non-US or non-Canadian school

 Only completed applications with all above items will be reviewed.
-We will begin inviting candidates for interviews mid-December 2020 using the ERAS scheduling tool and expect to interview candidates through mid-March 2021.
-Due to COVID-19 related safety issues, all 2021 interviews will take place remotely via WebEx or Zoom.
-We will not be hosting on site interviews during this application cycle but hope to resume in person interviews in the future.
+We will begin inviting candidates for interviews mid-December 2021 using the ERAS scheduling tool and expect to interview candidates through mid-March 2021.
+Neuroradiology fellowship interviews will be conducted remotely in the 2021-2022 recruitment season.

 Additional details regarding the Neuroradiology fellowship and the general application process can also be found at: